matrix-org/matrix-authentication-service/docs/reference/scopes.md

   - users listed in the [`policy.data.admin_users`](../reference/configuration.md#policy) configuration option
 - for the "client credentials" grant:
   - clients that are listed in the [`policy.data.admin_clients`](../reference/configuration.md#policy) configuration option

+### `urn:mas:graphql:*`

+This scope grants access to the whole MAS [Internal GraphQL API].
+What permission the session has on the API is determined by the entity that the session is authorized as.
+When [authorized as a user](../topics/authorization.md#authorized-as-a-user-or-authorized-as-a-client) (and without the `mas:urn:admin` scope), this will usually allow querying and mutating the user's own data.

+The default policy allows any client and any user to request this scope.

+However, as noted in the [Internal GraphQL API] documentation, access to the Internal GraphQL API from outside of MAS itself is deprecated in favour of the [Admin API].

 [authorization code]: ../topics/authorization.md#authorization-code-grant
 [device authorization]: ../topics/authorization.md#device-authorization-grant